My Claude Code Setup

 Notation inconsistency -3 Student confusion

-It’s tempting to remove the hook for speed.
-Don’t.
-In Econ 730, the hook caught unverified TikZ diagrams that would have deployed with overlapping labels, broken SVGs in Quarto slides that wouldn’t display, and R scripts with missing intercept terms that produced silently wrong estimates.
+In Econ 730, verification caught unverified TikZ diagrams that would have deployed with overlapping labels, broken SVGs in Quarto slides that wouldn’t display, and R scripts with missing intercept terms that produced silently wrong estimates.

 The template includes domain-reviewer.md — a skeleton for building a substance reviewer specific to your field.